open-horizon/exchange-api/README.md

 ### External changes

-- add keys to ms, wk, service, pattern (anax issue 498)
+- added keys to ms, wk, service, pattern (anax issue 498)
-- Figure out how to set "Response Class (Status 200)" in swagger
+- Figured out how to set the Response codes in swagger
-- See if there is a way to fix the swagger hack for 2 level resources
+- Fixed the swagger 2 level resource problem

 ## Changes in 1.45.0